stedmanrh/portfolio/_projects/2015/1013-calarts-halloween-2015/calarts-halloween-2015.md

 thumbnail: thumbnail.jpg
 date: 2015-10-13
 tags: event print
 description: Art direction and team lead for the CalArts Halloween 2015 poster campaign.
-Design for "Strongman" poster in collaboration with <a href="http://katiebarger.com" target="_blank">Katie Barger.</a> Design for 13 typographic posters complementing scenic prosthetics by the CalArts Themed Entertainment Association.
+Design for "Strongman" poster in collaboration with <a href="http://katiebarger.com" target="_blank">Katie Barger.</a> Design and copywriting for 9 typographic posters complementing scenic prosthetics by the CalArts Themed Entertainment Association.
 Strongman flexin' by the legendary <a href="http://dongeratcalarts.tumblr.com/" target="_blank">Donger</a> (né <a href="http://davidchathas.com" target="_blank">David Chathas</a>).

 #links:
 #    -   title: Link_Header